A Local's Guide to Travel in the Cyclades Islands

 Don't forget to explore the archeological site of Karthaia, which features the ancient temple of Pythian Apollo that was constructed above the sea (if you enjoy exploring old ruins, of course).

-2. Kythnos
+5. Kythnos

-Kythnos’ Kolona Beach
+Kolona Beach on Kythnos

 Kythnos is an incredible destination in the western Cyclades, with wild natural terrain, unusual beaches, and medieval settlements.
 Because of its proximity to Athens, approximately 2 hours on a ferry from Lavrio port, Kythnos has been gaining popularity as a destination for short vacations and weekend breaks, particularly for travelers who prefer authentic settings.